RISE AGAINST DOMESTIC VIOLENCE SA

 • Provide calm, respectful first responses

-• Refer legal or counselling queries appropriately
+• Refer legal or emotional one-on-one support queries appropriately

 • Handle intake promptly and maintain confidentiality